jerome-karabenli/Jerome-Karabenli/README.md

 I am doing a web dev training which prepares to be fullstack ..

-I don't pretend to be fullstack today, but dev back yes.

 And I love it, I have a logical mind, like to understand how things work and above all I am passionate about dev